peytondmurray/pdmurray.dev/content/projects/index.md

 to recreate this result?
 As it turns out, it's pretty tricky.
 Here's my effort:

 ![My simulated image of a black hole.](https://raw.githubusercontent.com/peytondmurray/bhsim/main/blackhole.png)

-Here I've recreated the stippling effect used in Luminet's original figure using d3.js.
-I used rejection sampling to randomly place stipples, and then relaxed them a bit by moving them toward the centers of the voronoi cells using weights based on the brightness of the original image.
-To make it more performant calculations are done on a web worker, but it still has a terrible impact on this page's performance.
-It's also not anywhere near as pretty as the original.

-<canvas id="canvas"></canvas>

 [Check out my repository to learn more.](https://github.com/peytondmurray/bhsim)